 Ensure all parts that need to be secured are fastened tightly.
 If your scaffold is above 2 meters, the safety standards recommend using guard rails.

 Once you’re done, you can fold the scaffolding or dismantle it.
 The dismantling process is much like the assembly but in reverse.
 It is advisable to start from the top to the bottom to disassemble.
 For example, start with the guard rails; if you have installed them, then the planks.

-If your project does not involve heavy work, trestle scaffolding would be the best option.
-They are lightweight and easy to assemble and dismantle, even if you’re on your own.
+Trestle scaffolding, aka painters scaffolding, will be the best option if your project does not involve heavy work.
+They are lightweight and easy to assemble and dismantle, even independently.